Frequently Asked Questions¶

 How do I scale the processing layer?

 Kafka scales by adding partitions to topics and additional broker nodes.
-MinIO can be deployed in distributed mode across multiple nodes for storage scaling.
+Garage can be deployed in a multi-node layout for storage scaling.

 How do I back up my data?